VirtualPlantLab/PlantGraphs.jl/README.md

 Graphs from PlantGraphs.jl implement methods for most functions in the AbstractTrees.jl package (full compatibility is a work in progress), plus additional methods specific for functional-structural plant models.
-The following example shows how to create a simple graph and run a dynamic simulation (see documentation for more complicated examples including visualization):
+The following example shows how to create a simple graph, run a dynamic simulation and visualize the graph (check documentation for more details and examples):

 ```julia
 using PlantGraphs